Skip to content ↓

 D do your best

-By recruiting and training locally, we nurture many staff to achieve HLTA , QTS status and gain degrees which contributes to Peckover being a great place to teach and learn for all.
+We recruit and train locally, and value and support high-quality CPD for all staff.
+We nurture and encourage staff to achieve apprenticeships, NPQ qualifications, QTS and support staff gain degrees, which contributes to Peckover being a great place to teach and learn for all.

 Impact